kennylwx/schiba/README.md

 **Options**

-- `--no-ssl`: Disable SSL for the connection.
+- `--no-ssl`: Disables SSL for the connection by setting its `ssl-mode` to `disable`.
-- `--default`: Set this connection as the new default.
+- `--default`: Sets this connection as the new default.
-- `--description <text>`: Add a description for the connection.
+- `--description <text>`: Adds a description for the connection.

 **Examples**